 Are Veterans in the VA being tested?

-Since mid-August, 2009, the VA changed its policies and is now recommending that voluntary HIV testing be provided to all patients who receive medical care--even for those Veterans who do not think that they have risk factors.
-The reason for this change is to make HIV testing more "routine" so that persons who are infected can be diagnosed early on and receive life-saving care.
+VA recommends that voluntary HIV testing be provided to all patients who receive medical care--even for those Veterans who do not think that they have risk factors.
+HIV testing has been made "routine" so that persons who are infected can be diagnosed early on and receive life-saving care.
 Like many other diseases, it is better to diagnose and treat HIV early rather than late.
 Today we are fortunate that there are many effective treatments to offer persons who are found to be infected.

-A recent electronic survey conducted at 129 VA medical facilities showed that in 2009, fewer than one out of every ten Veterans in care had EVER received an HIV test and only one in every forty had been tested for HIV in 2009.
+VHA is the largest single provider of HIV care in the United States, providing care to more than 26,000 Veterans with HIV in 2013.
+Yet, only 30 percent of Veterans in VA care have been tested for HIV.
 Getting diagnosed and treated early can keep you healthier longer.
 It can even save your life.
 So, Even if you do not think you are "at risk" you should talk to your doctor about taking the HIV test.
 And if your doctor doesn't bring up the subject of HIV testing, you should!